 And for you, sweet readers, who will be alone during the upcoming holiday season, now is the time to make a concerted effort to call a friend.
 Or you can join a group, or think about helping others.
 Without companionship during the holiday season, you may feel like a lost soul.

 Yesterday I sent invitations to my daughter-in-law, Jami, the Good Clan, and my daughter and her clan to celebrate Hanukkah in Chicago.
 Fingers crossed they will come.
+Whether someone is invited or not invited can shape the experience of one holiday and set the tone for future gatherings.
 I look forward to celebrating with family and friends and I hope it will come to pass.
+Each invite is meaningful and can impact relationships for future holidays.

 ROOT YOURSELF WITH A TRIBE